 We will conduct the interviews online on Microsoft Teams.
 To take part you will need access to the internet through a phone, tablet or computer.
 Each interview will take 45-60mins.
 We will audio and video record the interview to make sure we have correctly documented what you have said.
+We will then transcribe the interviews.
 This will be carried out using Microsoft Teams and checked by the lead investigator.
 We will be using the NHS or University of Liverpool Microsoft Teams accounts, both of which are secure.
-We will then transcribe the interviews.
 We will delete your interview recording as soon as we have finished analysing the data from the interviews.

 Before the interview we will organise a short meeting online or over the phone.
 This will be to check you have understood this information sheet and if you have any questions.
-We will ask you to fill in a form with some information about yourself and your child.
+We will ask you to fill in a form with some information about yourself.
 We will also ask you complete a consent form to confirm that you are happy to take part.